Ewer of Saint-Maurice d'Agaune

-The Ewer of Saint-Maurice d'Agaune is a gold reliquary likely of Byzantine origin found in the treasury of the monastery at Saint-Maurice d'Agaune.
-Speculation has surrounded its origination and date of creation.
-The enameled ewer is one of the many treasures found at the Saint-Maurice d'Agaune monastery.
-The origins of the piece were said to have been seventh century, but until more recently, in 2008, it is argued to have been from the fifth or early sixth century due to the application of the cloisonné.
+The Ewer of Saint-Maurice d'Agaune is a gold ewer, probably of Byzantine origin, in the treasury of the Swiss monastery of Saint-Maurice d'Agaune.
+There has been much scholarly discussion of its place and date of creation, or whether the object we have represents different stages of work.
+The enameled ewer is one of the many treasures in the Saint-Maurice d'Agaune monastery.
+The origins of the piece were said to have been seventh century, but more recently, in 2008, it is argued to have been from the fifth or early sixth century due to the application of the cloisonné enamel.

 Description

-The Ewer is 30.3 cm high with a long neck and two rounded discs forming the body.
+The ewer is 30.3 cm high with a long neck and two rounded discs forming the body.
 The motifs centralized on the body of the ewer are, on one disk, two eagle-headed griffins, and on the other disk, two lions encompassing a lotus tree.
 The tall neck also has two enamel rectangular pieces with detailed design work.

 The intricate cloisonné work utilizes irregular shaped sapphires, and other deep enamel of emerald green, pearl white, and dark blue.
 The colored gemstones were understood primarily as symbolic representations of the cycle of the seasons in the Byzantine period - green for spring, blue for winter, red for summer, and white for autumn, which is also attributed to a similar vase found at Saint-Maurice d'Agaune.